 We use the word "order form" loosely.
 Many of the announcements have several ordering options and it can get a little confusing.
 So, before we place your order, we'll confirm it with you by e-mail or fax.
 If you have questions you need to have answered before you finalize your order, there is a space on the order form to ask them.
 But please take care to enter your e-mail or fax information correctly.
 If we can't communicate with you about your order, we can't process it.

-Please notify us by fax or email within 5 days of receipt of your order.
+Please notify us by email within 5 days of receipt of your order.
 If the printer has not printed exactly what appeared on the confirmation paperwork or proof which you approved, the printer will reprint the order as quickly as possible at no cost to you.
 If, however, the printer has printed just what was on your confirmation paperwork or proof that you approved and you subsequently realize that it is incorrect (if, for example, there is a misspelling or if you omitted some information), the printer will reprint at a reduced price.
 You are responsible for the cost of this reprint.
 Neither the printer nor Celebrate! is responsible for errors on order forms or proofs which are approved by you.
 Please check your confirming paperwork or proofs very carefully to avoid reprints!

 We'll be happy to do those extra things, like faxing proofs and arranging for delivery of envelopes to you ahead of time--less work for Mom and Dad after the baby is born!
 In a big rush?
 No problem: Rush printing and rush shipping are available at an additional charge.
 We'll be delighted to serve our friends overseas, too!
 And here's something you don't see everywhere: We don't mark-up shipping and other handling charges to hide extra profit.
 For extra services, we charge you only what our vendors charge us.